finos/ansible-cfi-ocp/ocp/gcp/05_implement_ocp_compliance_operator/implement_ocp_compliance_operator.md

 - *ocp4-pci-dss* for Cluster polies
 - *ocp4-pci-dss-node* for Node polies

-As with the CIS policy the *oc get compliancecheckresults* command can be used to check for scan results, for example
+As with the CIS policy the `oc get compliancecheckresults` command can be used to check for scan results.
+For example

 ```bash